Samdan9/NostalgiaCrafted/README.md

 # UPDATE

 This is important so listen up kiddos!
-Archive.org has just been unblocked in some districts but downloads for files still remaain unblocked.
+Archive.org has just been unblocked in some districts but downloads for files still remain blocked.

 This is good AND bad news: